-Of course, you should always grow what you and your family will eat, but putting a little thought behind your selections and choosing some of the crops below will help your garden add more to you self sufficiency goals than just planting whatever you find appealing in the seed catalogues.
+Of course, you should always grow what you and your family will eat, but putting a little thought behind your selections and choosing some of the crops below will help your garden add more to your self-sufficiency goals than just planting whatever you find appealing in the seed catalogs.

 Once harvested, as long as they are cared for properly, kept cool (around 50 degrees), and dry can store up to 6 months depending on the variety.
 Simply check them every couple of weeks, use up any that need using and remove any that have gone bad.

 I’ll be the first to admit, other than pumpkin pie, I’m not a huge fan of winter squash.
 However, it’s one of those things I’m learning to love because it’s essential for someone wanting to grow a garden for self-sufficiency.

 Winter squash includes pumpkins, acorn, butternut, and spaghetti squash varieties.
 These all store incredibly well unlike their summer squash counterparts (which I actually like).